seligj95/app-service-aspire-eshop-agents/README.md

 **📝 Save the Main Orchestrator Agent ID** - you'll need it for the next step.

+You can go into Azure Foundry in the Azure portal to view the agents you just created and confirm setup is as expected.

 ## Step 6: Configure Main Agent in App Service

 Add the agent ID to your App Service configuration: